scobo-search/docs/1.0/usage.md

 <a name="adding-object"></a>
 ## Adding Objects
 Adding an object for search is super simple and does not require any special formatting.
-Simply build an array with the data you want to be searchable and put it into the `->add()` function.
+Simply build an array with the data you want to be searchable and put it into the `addItem()` or `addItems()` function.

 -----
 #### Example Input